Search: 453 results

 Verse ConceptsInvestigating

-But Paul, the governor having beckoned to him to speak, answered, Knowing that for many years thou hast been judge to this nation, I answer readily as to the things which concern myself.
+But Paul (the governor having made him a sign to speak) replied, Knowing that for so many years thou hast been the judge of this nation, I with the more confidence offer my defence respecting the matters which concern me:

 Verse Conceptsevangelism, kinds ofJudgesSelf DefenceCheerfulnessMan Defending